 "I’ve known Jason for over a decade now and his grit and tenacity are awe inspiring.
 Wanting to give back to the communities he’s lived in, working hard to create a dynamic energy that is hard to deny.
 What an amazing human and friend.
 Keep motivating and working hard to be the change agent this world needs, Jason.
 One change and one step at a time."

-Carrie Heck, Hoosier Initiative for Reentry (HIRE), Director
+Carrie Heck, Hoosier Initiative for Reentry (HIRE), State Director

 "I have personally witnessed Jason transform into the professional we now see.
 From finding himself at his low; alone, hopeless and homeless to the friendly, hopeful, humble, faith filled man he is today.